snipe-scripts/snipe-queue/README.md

 - Download the script.
 Make sure its named `snipe-queue`
 - Ensure the script in your server.cfg `ensure snipe-queue`
 - Configure the script.
-Check the config and change it to your liking.
+Check the `config.lua` and change it to your liking.
-- Add your discord bot token and server id in config_discord.lua
+- Add your discord bot token and server id in `config_discord.lua`
-- Add your discord role ids along with the points system in config_discord.lua
+- Add your discord role ids along with the points system in `config_discord.lua`
+- Edit the button links in `presentCard.json` file